Quick Reviews: 'Chaos Walking', 'F9' | Daisy Ridley, Tom Holland, Vin Diesel, Fast & Furious

 Fitting title: a lot of chaos and walking to be discovered here.

 Oh man, where do you even start with this one?
 Director and co-writer Justin Lin's F9, the tenth movie in the 'Fast & Furious' franchise, happens to feature all the unthinkable and predictable things you can imagine for an entry coming this far into the series.
 The crew led by Dom Toretto (Vin Diesel) and Letty (Michelle Rodriguez) comes back together once again to stop the plans of Dom's long-lost brother Jakob (John Cena), Jakob's sidekick Otto (Thue Ersted Rasmussen) and previously introduced cyberterrorist Cipher (Charlize Theron) which cause a threat to worldwide weapons systems that the trio seeks to control, meanwhile Dom also thinks that Jakob is to blame for their dad's fatal accident.
-Dom and Letty are joined by Roman (Tyrese Gibson), Ramsey (Nathalie Emmanuel), Mia (Jordana Brewster) and Tej (Ludacris) from the old crew, as well as few other familiar faces from previous films.
+Dom and Letty are joined by Roman (Tyrese Gibson), Ramsey (Nathalie Emmanuel), Mia (Jordana Brewster) and Tej (Ludacris) from the old crew, as well as a few other familiar faces from previous films.

 Even explaining the setup for F9 felt like a massive achievement since the final effort definitely doesn't make it easy, comprehensible or, worst of all considering the franchise, fun.
-This time it really stuck out to me that the cast's synergy is really what is enjoyable about these films and there casting director Rachel Tenner and Lin once again find some gold.
+This time it really stuck out to me that the cast's synergy is really what is enjoyable about these films and over there casting director Rachel Tenner and Lin once again find some gold.
 The ''original'' cast seems to have plenty of fun which translates well, plus the young actors playing versions of Dom and Jakob are well-suited.
 Other than that, F9 doesn't really get past first gear.
 Lin and co-writer Daniel Casey's script is terribly disjointed and messy, offering nothing but platitudes and odd relationships between characters.

 The script also leads to the film's biggest problem: nothing feels to be at stake so you don't care about the situations or the characters as in what will happen to them.
 Everyone is so invincible that you'd think that the makeup artists barely even had to show up, few ''twists'' that are there you can see coming from a mile away and because nothing is risky, the action scenes don't really feature action, instead they're just loudness visualised.
 Perfect example is the first action sequence which has amateurish firearm choreography, no sense of space and an awfully staged fake death.
 Nothing in F9 matters, not even the family.